nash226/quorum/README.md

 - `--source-dir <path>`: directory of approved source documents
 - `--json`: print the full JSON report
 - `--out <path>`: write the JSON report to disk
+- `--markdown-out <path>`: write a reviewer-friendly Markdown report to disk
 - `--fail-on <verdict>`: exit with code `2` when that verdict appears; may be repeated